 INVESTORS

-Approaching three decades as a public company focused on top U.S. markets
+30 years as a public company focused on top U.S. industrial markets

 Corporate Governance Guidelines